 Regardless of how we imagine the ideal climate, experiencing it in real life might change our views dramatically.

-For example, if you live in fabulous tropics, you may one day stop noticing the lushness and colours of the surrounding nature, and realise with annoyance that everything around you, including your laundry and paper banknotes in your wallet, is always slightly damp.
+For example, suppose you live in the tropics.
+In that case, you may one day stop noticing the lushness and colours of the surrounding nature, and realise with annoyance that everything around you, including your laundry and paper banknotes in your wallet, are always slightly damp.

 Or that the dry climate you have been longing for actually means living in a desert with very little scenery.